bryanibit/blog.io/_posts/2017-8-22-linux-smalltool.md

 syntax on
 ```

 In insert mode, other clipboard content could add to vim with CTRL-V. At this time, the format or indent could be messed up.
 Inputting **=G** in normal mode could or may solve the problem.
-The first view of openning vim is mormal mode.
+The first view of openning vim is normal mode.
 Inputting **:** will enter command mode.
 The **V** can enter Visual mode, alse **i** is insert mode.

+Shortcut for vim editor:
+1. Search/Replace:
+/pattern  search fo pattern
+?pattern  search backward for pattern
+:%s/old/new/g   replace old with new throughout file
+:%s/old/new/gc  replace old with new throughout file with confirmation
+2. Working with multiple files:
+:e filename  edit a file in a new buffer
+:bn    go to next buffer
+:bp    go to previous buffer
+:bd    delete a buffer(close a file)
+:ls    list all buffers
+:sp filename  open a file in a new buffer and split window
+:vsp filename open a file in a new buffer and split window vertically
+ctrl + ww   switch windows
+ctrl + wq   quit a window

 ## install terminator